Dispersal density estimation across scales: Discussion

 \subsection{One-to-one correspondence between parents and children}

-In some applications, {\it e.g.} Example~1 in Section \ref{sec: applications}, it is desirable to impose a one-to-one correspondence between parents and their children.
+In a concrete situation like {\it e.g.} Example~1 in Section \ref{sec: applications}, it is desirable to impose a one-to-one correspondence between parents and their children.
 Each parent has exactly one child and in particular $|\mathcal X| = |\mathcal Y|$.
 The point process $N$ of the offspring generation should be modified as follows.
 For $M=\sum_{i}\delta_{X_{i}}$ as parent generating process, the offspring of a specific parent trait $X_{i}$ is given by

-for independent random variables $(D_{j})_{j \geq 1}$ distributed according to the dispersal density $f$ and with the scaling parameter $\sigma\in(0,1]$.
+for independent random variables $(D_{j})_{j \ge 1}$ distributed according to the dispersal density $f$ and with the scaling parameter $\sigma\in(0,1]$.
 The offspring point process is then simply given by